int128/jira-to-slack/README.md

 helmfile -l name=jira-to-slack sync
 ```

-You can deploy the server on Google App Engine:
+You can deploy on Google App Engine:

 ```sh
 # Install SDK